-Jason R. Baron, Esq. serves as Of Counsel at Drinker Biddle Reath LLP, in their Information Governance and eDiscovery...
+Jason R. Baron, Esq. serves as Of Counsel at Drinker Biddle Reath LLP, in their Information Governance...

-Sharon D. Nelson is president of the digital forensics, information technology, and information security firm Sensei Enterprises.
-In addition...
+Sharon D. Nelson, Esq. is president of the digital forensics, managed information technology and cybersecurity firm Sensei...

-John W. Simek is vice president of the digital forensics and security firm Sensei Enterprises.
-He is a nationally...
+John W. Simek is vice president of the digital forensics, managed information technology and cybersecurity firm Sensei...

 Joe Looby recently released his documentary The Decade of Discovery about the United States versus Philip Morris tobacco lawsuit in the early 2000s and email e-discovery issues.
 The film also discusses the emergence of the Sedona Conference as a think tank and forum for discussion about cooperation in e-discovery.
 Many prominent federal judges were interviewed about the issues with open government and record keeping.
 Also in the documentary, Jason R. Baron, Esq. talks about open government, record keeping at the White House, and how the e-discovery issues played out in the lawsuit.
 We are beginning to wonder, in this world of big data, how are we dealing with information governance, specifically within issues of open government and data security?